zng-ui/zng/TODO/_current.md

 * Opening a text file in the editor example causes an accesskit panic.

 * Editor example Save command operates like Save As for opened file.

+* Tooltip text does not render after reopen.

 # Publish